 © FINCO Search is a specialist headhunting brand of MET Recruitment (London) Ltd. - All rights reserved

-Understanding the requirements for the post, whether they are stated explicitly or not in the person specification is therefore crucial.
+It is crucial to understand the requirements for the post, whether they are stated explicitly or not in the person’s specification.

-Identify examples from your past experience which you can use to demonstrate that you possess the skills and competencies that you are being asked to demonstrate.
-You do not have to find hyper complicated examples; in particular the outcome of the story does not have to be extraordinary; what matters most is that the role you played in reaching the outcome was substantial.
+Identify examples from your experience that you can use to demonstrate that you possess the skills and competencies that you are being asked to demonstrate.
+You do not have to find hyper-complicated examples; in particular, the outcome of the story does not have to be extraordinary; what matters most is that the role you played in reaching the outcome was substantial.

-Learn to narrate the story using the STAR method.
-This means setting the scene, explaining how you handled the situation by placing the emphasis on your role, and detailing the outcome/result.
+In short, this means that when retelling the story you’re sharing in the interview, you can set the scene, explain how you handled the situation by emphasising your role, and detail the outcome/result.